 Profiles, roles, and the users to which they are assigned can easily be seen in security lists provided by Security Management.
 Administrators can then use property sheets to determine security parameters, simplifying the process of making changes.

-The Security Management functionality also supports Oracle password management, which increases system security.
-Supported functionality includes: account locking, password lifetime and expiration, password history, password complexity, verifications, and export/import of passwords.
+Security Management features also support Oracle8 password management, which increases system security.
+Supported features include: account locking, password lifetime and expiration, password history, password complexity, verifications, and export/import of passwords.

-The Storage Management functionality helps you administer tablespaces (permanent, temporary, and undo), datafiles, redo logs, archive logs, and rollback segments for optimum database storage.
+DBA Management Pack's Storage Management features help you administer tablespaces, datafiles, redo logs, and rollback segments for optimum database storage.

 When you connect to a database, the Storage Management branch of the tree view lists an icon for the Controlfile and five folders which contain all the storage objects in the selected database.
 The five folders include: